awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 ---
-title: "Setup AWS CLI and other tools"
+title: "Setup AWS CLI and clone the workshop repo"
-weight: 50
+weight: 40
 ---

 {{% notice tip %}}
 For this workshop, please ignore warnings about the version of pip being used.